The Spring Cleaning Bug has bitten me! I have been on a mission this week to get the organization in my home under control.

 3. DOES THE ITEM HAVE A SPECIAL MEANING?

-Some items need to be kept for special reasons.
-I found my husband and I’s baby blankets and these will obviously be kept.
-I have been purchasing plastic storage containers to place things in.
-This will help keep things organized better and it gets rid of cardboard boxes.
+Some items need to be kept for particular reasons.
+I found my husband and I’s baby blankets and these will put in a safe place.
+I have been purchasing plastic storage containers to store things.
+These containers will help keep things organized better, and it gets rid of cardboard boxes.

 4. IS THE ITEM BROKEN?

 Some things broke in the move.
 If I didn’t plan to fix it soon, I got rid of it.
 You may also look at the cost of the item.
-I had a lamp that cost less than $10 and it broke.
-We don’t need it so I decided it was ok to part with.
+I had a lamp that cost less than $10, and it broke.
+We don’t need it, so I decided it was ok to get rid of it.

 5. WHY ARE YOU STILL HANGING ON TO THE ITEM?

 Did someone give the item to you and you feel obligated to keep it?
 Does it fit your decor?
-If it is something that just does not work with you or your decor, donate it or put it in a garage sale.
-I personally keep porcelain dolls from when I was younger, I am not really sure why.
-They have been in boxes for 10 plus years!
-So guess what, I have boys and I don’t really want to display them, so they are going to sold.
+If it is something that does not work with you or your decor, donate it or put it in a garage sale.
+I kept porcelain dolls from when I was younger.
+I am not sure why.
+They have been in boxes for ten plus years!
+So guess what, I have boys, and I don’t want to display them, so they are going into a yard sale.
+(Need tips for a yard sale??)
 What does not sell will get donated.
 I am sure there is a little girl out there that would enjoy them better than I will.